Entry & Exit Requirements

 The Centers for Disease Control recommends that all travelers be up to date on routine vaccinations such as measles-mumps-rubella (MMR) vaccine, diphtheria-pertussis-tetanus vaccine, varicella (chicken pox) vaccine, and your yearly flu shot before every trip.

-Yellow fever is a risk in much of Kenya, and the CDC recommends yellow fever vaccination for most travelers.
-Furthermore, according to the U.S. State Department, travelers without proof of yellow fever immunization may risk being denied entry into the country.
+Yellow fever is a risk in much of Kenya, and according to the U.S. State Department, travelers should have proof of yellow fever immunizations or risk being denied entry into the country.

 Though not required for entry, the CDC also recommends inoculation against hepatitis A, hepatitis B, and typhoid for most unvaccinated travelers to Kenya.